 In this case, refinancing your auto loan would save you $23 per month and a whopping $1,366 over the remaining life of the loan.

-You might want to consider refinancing if interest rates have dropped since you took out your current loan or if your credit health has improved.5 quick tips to improve your credit health
+You might want to consider refinancing if interest rates have dropped since you took out your current loan or if your credit health has improved.

-Did you finance your current auto loan through a dealership?
+You financed your current auto loan through a dealership

 Dealerships may not offer you the best rates available.
 If you took out your loan through a dealer — especially without negotiating the interest rate — refinancing could potentially save you thousands of dollars over the remaining life of the loan.